 The name Smyrna means: "Myrrh," from the Greek "smurna."
 Myrrh is a bitter spice that releases a fragrant aroma when crushed.
 Myrrh was a spice used in embalming the dead.

 Historical background of Smyrna:

 Revelation 2:8 - These things says the First and the Last, who was dead, and came to life...

 Revelation 2:9 - I know your works, tribulation, and poverty (but you are rich)...

-It will become clear in the next few verses, the works of the church at Smyrna relate to enduring persecution.
+It will become clear in a few verses that the works of the church at Smyrna relate to enduring persecution, because the Lord promises a reward to them for being faithful to Him even unto death (Revelation 2:10).
 The "tribulation" that Smyrna was going through led to physical poverty.
 Many believe that the guild, or union structure, of Smyrna's economy may have led to persecution of the Christians there.

 Some believe that the unions boycotted Christian services, driving believers in Smyrna into poverty.
 Being in poverty, yet rich is a paradox, but Jesus was speaking in terms of the spiritual versus the physical.
 Paul and James spoke about the spiritual riches that believers can look forward to, regardless of what we might have to endure physically: